ROCm/rocm-install-on-windows/docs/install/install.rst

 Install HIP SDK
 *******************************************************************

-To install the HIP SDK on Windows, use the :ref:`hip-install-quick` or the more detailed instructions in :ref:`hip-install`.
+To install the HIP SDK on Windows, use the :ref:`hip-install-quick` or the instructions in :ref:`hip-cli-install`.
 See :ref:`system-requirements-win` for more information on the required environment.

 .. _hip-install-quick: